sSpicey/sSpicey/README.md

 <h1 align="center">👋 Hello!
 I'm Gabriel Martini</h1>

 <p align="center">
 I'm a fullstack developer with a bachelor's in Electronics Engineering.
-I currently work at Atos Unify building awesome NG-911 software.
+I currently work at Outlier as a coding Team Leader for a group of 14 RLHF software engineers.
 </p>
 <p align="center">
 When I'm not coding find me reading or riding waves 🏄‍♂️